Omega-Semmalai/Insurance-Policy-and-fraud-prediction/README.md

+REQUIREMENTS TO RUN THE PROJECT
 1. Python Installation
 Before starting the project, ensure you have Python installed.
-You can download the latest version (3.8 or your preferred version) from the official Python website:
+You can download the latest version (3.8 or your preferred version) from the official Python website: [Download Python](https://www.python.org/downloads/)

 2. Required Python Libraries
 You will need the following Python libraries for data handling, model building, and visualization.
 You can install them using pip by running the commands below: